PyojinKim/Tello_ROS_ORBSLAM/README.md

-# ORB-SLAM2 on Robot Operating System (ROS) with DJI Tello
+# ORB-SLAM2 on ROS with DJI Tello
 This repository provides an ORB-SLAM2 example on Robot Operating System (ROS) with DJI Tello drone.
 DJI Tello sends video stream to the ORB-SLAM2, and it publishes 3-DoF position and 3-DoF orientation of the DJI Tello.
 GUI will allow you to control the DJI Tello and command it to move along the x, y, z, roll, pitch, and yaw directions.